- GDP (PPP):

 - Inflation (CPI):

-South Korea’s economic freedom score is 74.0, making its economy the 24th freest in the 2021 Index.
-Its overall score is unchanged, with an improvement in the government spending score offset by declines in investment freedom and financial freedom.
-South Korea is ranked 7th among 40 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+South Korea’s economic freedom score is 73.7, making its economy the 15th freest in the 2023 Index.
+Its score is essentially unchanged from last year.
+South Korea is ranked 5th out of 39 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

-Since his election in 2017, progressive President Moon Jae-in has sought to reduce tensions and improve relations with North Korea by offering economic benefits that include massive infrastructure projects.
-All economic activity with Pyongyang, however, is constrained by international sanctions, and North Korea subsequently dismissed Seoul’s diplomatic endeavors, even rejecting humanitarian assistance.
-After decades of rapid economic growth and global integration, South Korea has become a high-technology, industrialized, $2 trillion economy led by such sectors as electronics, telecommunications, automobile production, chemicals, shipbuilding, and steel.
-Nevertheless, the country faces daunting challenges that include an aging population, low worker productivity, and the need to implement a structural shift away from overreliance on an export-led growth model and expansionary fiscal policy.
+Since his election in 2022 by the closest margin in Korean history, conservative President Yoon Suk-yeol has supported stronger ties with Japan and the U.S. Despite his skeptical view of engagement with North Korea, Yoon offered aid to Pyongyang in exchange for denuclearization.
+After decades of rapid economic growth and global integration, South Korea is a high-technology, industrialized, $1.6 trillion economy led by such sectors as electronics, telecommunications, automobile production, chemicals, shipbuilding, and steel.
+Challenges include an aging population, low worker productivity, and the need to implement a structural shift away from overreliance on export-led growth and expansionary fiscal policy.